-- b) protecting the landowner's right to the beneficial use of groundwater resources beneath his land; - c) promulgating rules for the protection of all users while maintaining adequate future supplies and; - d) cooperation with other local GCD to manage shared groundwater resources.
+- b) protecting the landowner's right to the beneficial use of groundwater resources beneath his land: - c) promulgating rules for the protection of all users while maintaining adequate future supplies and; - d) cooperation with other local GCD's to manage shared groundwater resources.
 These objectives are best achieved through guidance from the locally elected board members who understand the local conditions and can manage the resource for the benefit of the residents of the district and region.
+The District shall seek to ensure that maximum groundwater withdrawals do not exceed amounts that would be significantly detrimental for future residents of the District.